Add UI Library

 Open the

-content once again to add a DaisyUI header:<div class="navbar bg-base-100 shadow-sm"><a class="btn btn-ghost text-xl">Task Manager</a></div> -
+file and replace its content once again to add a DaisyUI header:<div class="navbar bg-base-100 shadow-sm"><a class="btn btn-ghost text-xl">Task Manager</a></div> -

 Check out the small changes in your browser.